Sugarcane

-Grown in tropical and subtropical regions, sugarcane is the world's largest crop by production quantity, totaling 1.9 billion tonnes in 2020, with Brazil accounting for 40% of the world total.
+Grown in tropical and subtropical regions, sugarcane is the world's largest crop by production quantity, totalling 1.9 billion tonnes in 2020, with Brazil accounting for 40% of the world total.
 Sugarcane accounts for 79% of sugar produced globally (most of the rest is made from sugar beets).
 About 70% of the sugar produced comes from Saccharum officinarum and its hybrids.
 All sugarcane species can interbreed, and the major commercial cultivars are complex hybrids.

-Sucrose (table sugar) is extracted from sugarcane in specialized mill factories.
-It is consumed directly in confectionery, used to sweeten beverages, as a preservative in jams and conserves, as a decorative finish for cakes and pâtisserie, and as a raw material in the food industry.
-It can be fermented to produce ethanol, which is used to make alcoholic drinks like falernum, rum, and cachaça, but also to make biofuel.
+White sugar is produced from sugarcane in specialized mill factories.
 Sugarcane reeds are used to make pens, mats, screens, and thatch.
 The young, unexpanded flower head of Saccharum edule (duruka) is eaten raw, steamed, or toasted, and prepared in various ways in Southeast Asia, such as certain island communities of Indonesia as well as in Oceanic countries like Fiji.

-Sugarcane was an ancient crop of the Austronesian and Papuan people.
-It was introduced to Polynesia, Island Melanesia, and Madagascar in prehistoric times via Austronesian sailors.
-It was also introduced to southern China and India by Austronesian traders around 1200 to 1000 BC.
-The Persians and Greeks encountered the famous "reeds that produce honey without bees" in India between the sixth and fourth centuries BC.
-They adopted and then spread sugarcane agriculture.
-Merchants began to trade in sugar, which was considered a luxurious and expensive spice, from India.
-In the 18th century, sugarcane plantations began in the Caribbean, South American, Indian Ocean, and Pacific island nations.
-The need for sugar crop laborers became a major driver of large migrations, some people voluntarily accepting indentured servitude and others forcibly imported as slaves.
+The direct use of sugar cane to produce ethanol for biofuel is projected to potentially surpass the production of white sugar as an end product.